 I’ve been thinking about that quote while reading articles by Patrick Deneen and others at Front Porch Republic, who would probably agree with my friend about Gehry’s architecture (though not about much else).
 Continue reading

-ascent/descent, Ch'an/Zen, Charles Taylor, David McMahan, Dōgen, Fazang, Huayan, James Joyce, Martha Nussbaum, modernity, Nāgārjuna, natural environment, Pali suttas, Pure Land, S.N.
+ascent/descent, Ch'an/Zen, Charles Taylor, David McMahan, Dōgen, Fazang, Huayan, interview, James Joyce, Martha Nussbaum, modernity, Nāgārjuna, natural environment, Pali suttas, Pure Land, S.N.
 Goenka, Śāntideva, Siddhattha Gotama (Buddha)

 This week I did a new podcast interview with David McMahan, about his book The Making of Buddhist Modernism.
 The “Buddhist modernism” of the title is what I have typically called Yavanayāna: the new forms of Buddhism that have emerged in the past two centuries, which sometimes portray themselves as if they’re what Buddhism always was.
 (In what follows I will use the terms “Yavanayāna” and “Buddhist modernism” interchangeably.)